Oaklight/ToolRegistry/docs/source/usage.md

 ### JSON Schema of Tools

-You can use the `get_tools_json` method to retrieve the tools' JSON schemas that are compatible with OpenAI's function calling interface.
+You can use the `get_tools_json` method **at ToolRegistry-level** to retrieve the tools' JSON schemas that are compatible with OpenAI's function calling interface.

 ```python
 # Get tools JSON for OpenAI